 Born near Paulatuk, NorthwestTerritories, artist David Ruben Piqtoukun grew up in Edmonton, Alberta.
 At age 22, he began stone carving and re-established his connection to Inuit culture by collecting traditional stories and ways of living from family and community elders.

 The largest boulder in this assemblage, which is built with sandstone from Kingston, Ontario, is 5.8 metres tall and weighs 27,000 kilograms.

 Materials: anodized aluminum, translucent ceramic

 Location: Suspended from ceiling near Lisgar Street entrance

 City of Ottawa Art Collection: 2001-0361

 Drawing inspiration from the nautilus shell, Paula Murray created Nautilus to celebrate the rhythmic energy paralleled in nature and society.
-The mathematically correct architecture of the symbolic spiral structure instills energy, strength, power, and unity into the work.
+The mathematically correct architecture of the symbolic spiral structure instils energy, strength, power, and unity into the work.
 Whether viewed from below on the first floor or at eye level from the second floor, Nautilus reveals an airy sense of movement with a continuous play of light and shadow.
-The lustrous and delicate appearance of the work is achieved through the use of translucent porcelain arcs, with each arc individually molded and fired in an electric kiln to 2400 degrees fahrenheit to achieve translucency.
+The lustrous and delicate appearance of the work is achieved through the use of translucent porcelain arcs, with each arc individually moulded and fired in an electric kiln to 2400 degrees fahrenheit to achieve translucency.
 Paula Murray is one of Canada's leading contemporary craft artists.
 Living in Chelsea, Quebec, Murray has been a studio potter for more than twenty years.

 On Top of the World